qinguorui2001/tp/docs/DeveloperGuide.md

 Here are the commands that currently support a *friendly* input command:
 1. `give`
+2. `giveall`

 The `give` command has the sole purpose of adding a single assignment to an individual in the list.

+The `giveall` command has the sole purpose of adding a single assignment to all individuals under the same module in the list.

 The following table contains the new *friendly* commands that a user may provide, instead of the original command inputs.